 Radio Scout's Name:

 Cue:

-Dead Air:
+☐ Dead Air:

 ☐ PSA:

 ☐ Playlist:

 ☐ 6.
 Discuss with your podcasts. counselor alternative radio platforms such as internet streaming, satellite radio, and

-0 1 (
+□ c.
+Shortw ave and Medium-V

-c.
-1. and at least one per or web-based map eral shortwave bands for four one-hour periods - at least one period during daylight hours eriod at night.
-Log the stations properly and locate them geographically on a map, globe,
+☐ 1.
+Listen across several shortwave bands for four one-hour periods - at least one period during daylight hours and at least one period at night.
+Log the stations properly and locate them geographically on a map, globe, or web-based mapping service

+(Note: You n nay want to use the map included in this workbook if a globe isn't available)

+1

 201100 011119 ht.
-Log the stations p oropony and loo iap, globo, or v VOD BUOGU IIIC ipping oo
+Log the stations p oropony and loo iap, globo, or v vob baooa me ipping oo

 Compare yo ur daytime and night t during each sessior time shortwave logs; note the fr equencies on which your se lected sta

 3

 differences in the sign

 Compare yo ur medium-wave bro n only during the nigh adcast station l ogs and explain why some dist ant stations a re heard

 - a

 23. 130410

 5. Demonstrate listening to a radio broadcast using a smartphone/cell phone.
-Include international broadcasts in your demonstration. □ d. r Radio Direction Finding 1.
+Include international broadcasts i your demonstration. □ d. r Radio Direction Finding 1.
 Describe amateur radio direction finding and explain why direction finding is important as both an activity and in competition.
-2. Describe what frequencies and equipment are used for ARDF or fox hunting ☐ 3.
+2. Describe what frequencies and equipment are used for ARDF or fox hunting □ 3.
 Build a simple directional antenna for either of the two frequencies used in ARDF. ☐ 3. ☐ 4.
 Participate in a simple fox hunt using your antenna along with a provided receiver.
 5. Show on a map how you located the "fox" using your receiver.

-Scout's Name:
+Scout's Name: \